Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 No, everyone hates it.

-Look what we're gonna do to you.
+Look what we're going to do to you.

-Anyway, so then you've got Kemi Bay not being like, right, okay, we're gonna get these reform guys, we're gonna show them what for.
+Anyway, so then you've got Kemi Badenot being like, right, okay, we're going to get these reform guys.

 You know what you are?

-You wear the clothes of conservatives, but they aren't real conservatives.
+You wear the clothes of conservatives, but they aren't real conservatives, says the African immigrant, who's like, I identify as British.

 Is that how this works?

-Also, that's not really a very good attack line because it's just like you know this thing, the conservatives that you all love, you know, they're trying to be like us.
+Also, that's not really a very good attack line because it's just like, you know, this thing, the Conservatives that you all love, you know, they're trying to be like us.

 Yeah.